Gerb-Voogt/simple-pendulum-cpp/README.md

 ## Numerical Integration Schemes that are implemented
 ### Forward Euler
 First and foremost the obvious choice for a numerical scheme is the forward Euler integration scheme.
-It's the most simple numerical scheme to implement, generally has good stability and is fast to compute.
-On the flip side it has mediocre accuracy compared to more sophisticated options.
+It's the most simple numerical scheme to implement.
+It generally has good stability and is fast to compute however it does not deal well with stiff systems and may require more sophisticated techniques such as adaptive step size to deal with these problems.
+The accuracy of Forward Euler is also poor compared to more sophisticated numerical methods.

 A simple derivation for the forward Euler scheme is given below.
 We start by noting that we can write the derivative as a first order finite difference scheme